mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 used when replicating from the master in direct replication mode.
 The default value is 1234.
 This parameter was added in MaxScale 2.6.0.

+### `cooperative_replication`

+Controls whether multiple instances cooperatively replicate from the same cluster.
+This is a boolean parameter and is disabled by default.
+It was added in MaxScale 2.6.0.

+When this parameter is enabled and the monitor pointed to by the `cluster` parameter supports cooperative monitoring (currently only `mariadbmon`), the replication is only active if the monitor owns the cluster it is monitoring.

+Whenever an instance that does not own the cluster gains ownership of the cluster, the replication will continue from the latest GTID that was delivered to Kafka.

+This means that multiple MaxScale instances can replicate from the same set of servers and the event is only processed once.
+This feature does not provide exactly-once semantics for the Kafka event delivery.
+However, it does provide high-availability for the `kafkacdc` instances which allows automated failover between multiple MaxScale instances.

 ## Example Configuration

 The following configuration defines the minimal setup for streaming replication